-Novosibirsk is a city in Russia, the capital of Novosibirsk oblast and Siberian Federal District.
-Novosibirsk is the third largest city of the country after Moscow and St. Petersburg, one of the largest Russian business, cultural, industrial, scientific, trade, and transport centers.
+Novosibirsk is a city in Russia, the capital of the Novosibirsk region and Siberian Federal District.
+It is the third largest city of the country after Moscow and St. Petersburg, one of the largest Russian business, cultural, industrial, scientific, trade, and transport centers.

 Novosibirsk was founded in 1893.
 It was a settlement on a place where the bridge over the Ob River was planned to be built during construction of the Trans-Siberian Railway.
 The settlement was named Novonikolayevsk after the Russian Empire Tsar Nicholas II and St. Nicholas.